Christianity and Druze: Druze Faith

 Druze tradition honors several "mentors" and "prophets", and Elijah (Khidr) is honored as a prophet.
 Druze venerate Elijah, and he is considered a central figure in Druzism.
 And due to his importance in Druzism, the settlement of Druze on Mount Carmel had partly to do with Elijah's story and devotion.
 There are two large Druze towns on the eastern slopes of Mount Carmel: Daliyat al-Karmel and Isfiya.
 The Druze regard the Cave of Elijah as holy, and identify Elijah as "El-Khidr", the green prophet who symbolizes water and life, a miracle who cures the sick.

 Druze, like some Christians, believe that Elijah came back as John the Baptist, or as Saint George, since they belief in reincarnation and the transmigration of the soul, Druze believe that El Khidr and John the Baptist are one and the same.

 Saint George is described as a prophetic figure in Druze sources; and in some sources he is identified with Elijah or Mar Elias, and in others as al-Khidr.
 Druze believe that Elijah came back as John the Baptist and as Saint George, and the Druze version of the story of al-khidr was syncretized with the story of Saint George and the Dragon.

-Ziyarat al-Nabi al-Khidr is an Israeli Druze festival called Ziyara celebrated in 25 January which is officially recognized in Israel as a public holiday for Druzes, the celebration starts on 24 January and concludes on 25 January, with many religious leaders from all the religions in Israel, and also political leaders (occasionally also the PM), coming to congratulate the Israeli Druze community during their festivities at the Maqam Al-Khidr in Kafr Yasif.
+The shrine of al-Khidr is located in the village of Kafr Yasif near the city of Acre on the Mediterranean coast.
+It is considered one of the most famous shrines in Druze religion.
+The prophet's name is "Sidna Abu Ibrahim" and he is nicknamed Nabi Al-Khidr (the Green One).
+Al-Khidr is identified with Elijah the prophet and, according to Druze belief, is one of the founders of their religion.
+The nickname El-Khidr (the Green One) comes from the belief that his memory will always be fresh like a green plant.
+Ziyarat al-Nabi al-Khidr is an Israeli Druze festival called Ziyara celebrated on 25 January which is officially recognized in Israel as a public holiday for Druzes, the celebration starts on 24 January and concludes on 25 January, with many religious leaders from all the religions in Israel, and also political leaders (occasionally also the PM), coming to congratulate the Israeli Druze community during their festivities at the Maqam Al-Khidr in Kafr Yasif.
 Religious leaders or sheikhs from Mount Carmel, the Galilee and the Golan Heights take the opportunity to discuss religious issues.